cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 # Test Vectors {#test-vectors}

-> TODO Update the reference in {{TestVectors}} by replacing `<TODO>` with
-> the commit hash with the final version of the test vectors.)

 The test vectors are available at {{TestVectors}}.
-The directory contains a set of JSON files.
+The test vector directory, `test_vec/vdaf`, contains a set of JSON files.
 Each file contains a test vector for an instance of `Vdaf` ({{vdaf}}).
 A test vector covers sharding, preparation, aggregation, and unsharding of each of several measurements.
 The test vector schema is defined below.

 ## Schema